roman-milk/roman-milk.github.io/goddess-of-the-freaks.md

+===

- ****** Goddess of the Freaks ****** byfastandsloppy© I reached down and tested Malcolm's cock.
+I reached down and tested Malcolm's cock.
 It was hard enough to fuck, but it had lost a little umph when we changed positions.
 Standing before him with my feet at the edge of the stage I bent at the waist with my legs straight to lower my face to his lap and suck him back to 100%.
 As I lapped my musky dew from his eager shaft I kept my stance wide so my soaked pussy and florid labia were on vivid display.
 I heard gasps, I heard murmurs, I heard someone exclaim. "holy fucking shit, wouldya look at that!"

  I stood and turned to face the crowd again.
 Throwing a leg over Malcolm's lap I took his cock in hand and began rubbing it against my lust-enflamed pussy; slapping it against my engorged clit; sliding it along my damp slit; lining it up with the gates of my sex.
 Finally I sank down onto him with an enraptured sigh as I once again filled myself with his hefty, punishing meat.